Inspection Reports for

 Deficiencies (5)

-Failure to ensure oxygen tubing was dated to identify last change.
+F 0695: The facility failed to ensure oxygen tubing was dated to identify the date it was last changed for residents receiving oxygen therapy.

-Failure to ensure cleaning supplies and personal supplies were stored appropriately and multidose medications were dated when opened; failure to remove expired medications from medication cart.
+F 0761: The facility failed to ensure cleaning supplies and personal items were stored appropriately, multidose medications were dated when opened, and expired medications were removed from medication carts.

 Report Facts